cilliagustin/code-pool/README.md

 ## Wireframes

-In this section, display your wireframe screenshots using a Markdown `table`.

-Instructions on how to do Markdown `tables` start on line #213 on this site: https://pandao.github.io/editor.md/en.html

 To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.
 I've used [Balsamiq](https://balsamiq.com/wireframes) to design my site wireframes.